A long-term body of work on the human impact of the European refugee crisis.

 In Between (2016-2017)

 A reportage from the rescue vessel Aquarius.
 According to the IOM (International Organization for Migration), between January 2016 and March 2017, over 205,000 migrants arrived in Italy through the Central Mediterranean Route leaving from the coasts of Libya.
 Almost 6,000 of them died in the attempt, making this route deadlier than ever.
-This reportage was shot on board the rescue vessel Aquarius.
-Operated by the NGOs SOS Méditerranée and Médicins Sans Frontières (MSF), the Aquarius conducts search and rescue operations in the Mediterranean Sea.

 On this strategically placed, highly militarized island, the 6,000 inhabitants coexisted in recent years with several immigration waves from North Africa, and with more than 100,000 tourists per season.
 And if the fishermen have become hoteliers and the island has become for many a sought-after resort, for many others it remains a lifeboat at sea, a fortress, a mirage of Europe.